ashbyj/PersonalHabitSystem/README.md

 - **Self-collected longitudinal data** — daily observations since 2026-04-18 and growing, including a migrated markdown-journal era ingested into the model.
 Real time-series, not a static download.
 - **15-table normalized model** — clean separation of *catalogs* (what can be tracked) from *events* (what happened), so the schema scales as items are added, renamed, or retired.
 - **Two independent versioning systems** — Alembic migrations version the **schema**; a `rule_version` registry versions the **scoring rules**.
 Catalog membership is itself versioned (`rule_version_first` / `rule_version_last` on each activity).
 - **Deterministic, reproducible scoring** — each day's score is stamped with the rule version that produced it; re-scoring is idempotent and auditable.
-History never silently changes when the rules evolve (SCD/bitemporal thinking applied to *metrics*).
+History never changes when the rules evolve (SCD/bitemporal thinking applied to *metrics*).
 - **Dynamic applicability engine** — completion rates are measured against what was actually expected that day (daily / weekday / day-of-week via a bitmask, with holiday shifting and per-day exceptions).
 - **Stateful subsystems** — a multi-level streak engine with domain floors and a weighted-draw reward pool, both event-sourced.